Roller23/ckript-lang/README.md

 ## Command line arguments

-Ckript supports command line arguments
+Ckript supports command line arguments.

 Each program has a default variable called `arguments` which is an array of strings representing passed arguments

 Invoking a program like so